mptrsen/Orthograph/README.md

 a) hmmsearch.
 This contains all the HMMsearch output tables.

-b) blastp.
+b) blast.
 This contains all the BLASTP output tables.

 c) aa.
 This contains the actual result of your analysis.
 The hit sequences are output along with the core-ortholog sequences from your ortholog set, grouped